 SMALL CLAIMS COURT IN MN NOT SO SMALL – CAR CRASH VEHICLE DAMAGE

 On August 1, 2014, Minnesota’s Conciliation Court will raise is maximum claim amount to $15,000.
-Probably because we handle many auto accident injury cases, our lawyers also sometimes get calls from people who have been in an auto accident where no one is injured but there is a dispute over who is at fault and therefore responsible for paying the vehicle damage, or where it is clear who is at fault but the parties cannot agree on the value of the wrecked vehicle.
+Probably because we handle many auto accident injury cases, our lawyers also sometimes get calls from people who have been in an auto accident where no one is injured but there is a dispute over who is at fault and responsible for paying the vehicle damage.
+Or where it is clear who is at fault but the parties cannot agree on the value of the wrecked vehicle.
 Now, many more of these car damage disputes can be resolved in MN conciliation court without a lawyer.
 There are several advantages to conciliation court, but the two most important are that you don’t need to hire an attorney, and you get a much faster hearing date than you would in regular district court.

 Although you don’t need a lawyer in conciliation court and the court rules are much simpler, you do still have to present your case in a persuasive way.
 This means you should bring photographs and witnesses if possible, if there is a dispute about fault, and documentation such as repair estimates or online valuation printouts to show how to value the damage to your vehicle.
 You should also know that if the other driver has insurance, you must name the owner or driver of the other vehicle, not his or her insurance company, but also send a copy of the Complaint to the owner or driver’s insurance company so they can defend the claim if they want to.
 If you keep them informed, the other vehicle’s insurance company will likely still be responsible for paying the award.